ETH-PBL/Stargate/dataset/README.md

 <img src="setup_img.png" alt="drawing" width="400"/>

 ## Classification
 The labels for the classification task are implicitly given by the folder structure of the dataset.
 Both the classification training and validation folders contain subfolders named gate (scene contains a gate) and no_gate (scene contains no gate).
-The structure for each run is again identical to the description above
+The structure for each run is again identical to the description above.

+## License
+The data is released under CC BY-ND 4.0, see the LICENSE file in the current directory.